Dr Margaret Bond Medical Hardship Fund 2021-22

 If you are still concerned about your financial situation you should contact a Student Advisor for confidential advice.

-The Advice team run weekly drop-in sessions, can be contacted via email and have a dedicated Advice telephone line.
+The Advice team can be contacted via email and they have a dedicated Advice telephone line.
 Full information about the Student Advice service can be found on their webpage.

 To find out more about the King's Student Fund, please contact the Student Funding Office.